Home/ Documentation/ WordPress/ FAQ about creating WordPress themes with Pinegrow

 It is up to you to choose a third-party solution compatible with your provider’s possibilities.
 (FTP, SFTP, SSH, and more ….)

-Hint: Flywheel is an excellent example as they offer the Local Lightning application, which allows you not only to create your WordPress test site locally but also will enable you to transfer your site directly into production.
+Hint: Flywheel is an excellent example as they offer the Local application, which allows you not only to create your WordPress test site locally but also will enable you to transfer your site directly into production.

 Can I easily build a WooCommerce powered eCommerce with Pinegrow?